-For date-type custom tags, you can click Select Date () to select a date from a calendar.
+To specify a date in a date-type custom tag, click Select Date to select a date from a calendar.

-6. If the audit results have been submitted to Fortify Audit Assistant in Micro Focus Fortify Software Security Center, then you can specify whether to include or exclude the issue from Fortify Audit Assistant training from the AA\Training list.
+- For text-type custom tags, you can click Edit Text to see and edit long text strings.
+This tag accepts up to 500 characters (HTML/XML tags and newlines are not allowed). - 6.
+If the audit results have been submitted to Fortify Audit Assistant in Fortify Software Security Center, then you can specify whether to include or exclude the issue from Fortify Audit Assistant training from the AA_Training list.

-Note: If you select a different value for Analysis than the AA\Prediction value set by Fortify Audit Assistant, and you select Include from the AA\Training list, then the next time the data is submitted to Fortify Audit Assistant, it updates the information used to predict whether an issue represents a true vulnerability.
-For more information about Fortify Audit Assistant, see the Fortify Software Security Center User Guide.
+Note: If you select a different value for the analysis tag than the AA_Prediction value set by Fortify Audit Assistant, and you select Include from the AA_Training list, then the next time the data is submitted to Fortify Audit Assistant, it updates the information used to predict whether an issue represents a true vulnerability.
+For more information about Fortify Audit Assistant, see the OpenTextTM Fortify Software Security Center User Guide.